-- make the following documents available as per Regulation 17 of The Planning (Local Development Plan) Regulations (NI) 2015 the LDP Regs: - o a copy of the representations; - o a document stating the time period within which counter representations can be made; - o the address to which counter representations can be sent; - enable these documents to be viewed within normal working hours at the Council's principal offices and other places within the District as considered appropriate; - issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), the Belfast Gazette and on the council website that the draft LPP representations are available for inspection for a period of 8 weeks and the places and times at which they can be inspected; - publish the actual representations on the Council website; - notify the consultation bodies that the representations are available for inspection and the places and times at which they can be inspected in compliance with Reg.
-17 of the LDP Regs; - notify any person who has made (and not withdrawn) a representation of the availability of representations for inspection; - after the expiry of the counter representation period, Council will make a copy of the counter representations for inspection during normal working hours at its principal offices and other places within the District as considered appropriate.
+- make the following documents available as per Regulation 17 of The Planning (Local Development Plan) Regulations (NI) 2015 - The LDP Regs: - o a copy of the representations; - o a document stating the time period within which counter-representations can be made; - o the address to which counter-representations can be sent; - enable these documents to be viewed within normal working hours (by prior appointment if appropriate) at the Council's principal offices and other places within the District as considered appropriate; - issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), the Belfast Gazette and on the Council's website that the draft LPP representations are available for inspection for a period of 8 weeks. - notify the consultation bodies that the representations are available for inspection and the places and times at which they can be inspected in compliance with Reg.
+17 of The LDP Regs; - notify any person who has made (and not withdrawn) a representation; - after the expiry of the counter-representation period, the Council will make a copy of the counter-representations for inspection during normal working hours (by prior appointment if appropriate), at its principal offices and other places within the District as considered appropriate.
 This information will also be published on its website in compliance with Reg.
-17 of the LDP Regs.
+17 of The LDP Regs.